rcl-ssl/docs/apicore/models.md

 # FinalizationRequest

-Represents a request to validate a SSL/TLS certificate order
+Represents a request to finalize a SSL/TLS certificate order

 | Parameter | Description | Type
 | --- | --- |--- |